 In addition, to satisfy QoS, real-time data generated from M2M devices can be pre-processed/filtered, based on the data catalogue.
 In this situation, post-processed data is to include a kind of Quality of Information (QoI) and if QoI monitored and delivered to the oneM2M service platform, this information can be used for further data processing in the oneM2M platform.

 This use case proposes that the oneM2M system offers QoS/QoI Monitoring capabilities, which includes data accuracy, data age, cost, communication, encryption, etc.

+Source

+Not applicable.